 The selection of assets for a debt fund is based on the credit rating.
 When the credit rating is higher, it gives a higher assurance that the interest payment is regular and the principal amount invested is repayable upon the maturity of the investment.
 Thus, these funds are a better option than the traditional investment options like bank deposits and savings bank accounts.

-Liquid Fund vs Debt Fund
+Liquid Fund vs Debt Fund: Key Differences

 The following are the key parameters that show the differences between liquid funds and debt funds.